Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Bike-sharing Demand Modeling

-In this section we perform local spatiotemporal regression on a large-scale bike-sharing trip data set collected from BIXI\footnote{\url{https://bixi.com}}---a docked bike-sharing service in Montreal, Canada.
-BIXI operates 615 stations across the city and the yearly service time window is from April to November.
-We collect the number of daily departures for each station over $N=196$ days (from April 15 to October 27, 2019).
-We discard the stations with an average daily demand of less than 5, and only consider the remaining $M=587$ stations.
-The matrix $\bd{Y}$ contains $13.0\%$ unobserved/corrupted values in the raw data, and we only keep the rest as the observed set $\Omega$.
-We follow the analysis in \citep{faghih2014land} and \citep{wang2021modeling}, and consider two types of spatial covariates: (a) features related to cycling infrastructure, and (b) land-use and built environment features.
+We follow the analysis in \citet{faghih2014land} and \citet{wang2021modeling}, and consider two types of spatial covariates: (a) features related to cycling infrastructure, and (b) land-use and built environment features.
+Particularly, similar to the operations in \citet{wang2021modeling}, the spatial covariates are collected using the intersections of 250-meter circle buffers and Thiessen polygons for obtaining predictors from non-overlapping areas.
 For temporal covariates, we mainly consider weather conditions and holidays.
 Table~\ref{tab:variables} lists the 13 spatial covariates $(\boldsymbol{x}_{s}^{p}\!\in\!\mathbb{R}^{M})$ and 5 temporal covariates $(\boldsymbol{x}_{t}^{p}\!\in\!\mathbb{R}^{N})$ used in this analysis.
 The final number of covariates is $P\!=\!13+5+1\!=\!19$, including the intercept.
 In constructing the covariate tensor $\boldsymbol{\mathcal{X}}$, we follow the same approach as in the simulation experiments.
 Specifically, we set $\bd{\cal{X}}(:,:,1)\!=\!\operatorname{ones}(M,N)$, and fill the rest of the tensor slices with $\boldsymbol{1}_{N}^{T}\otimes\boldsymbol{x}_{s}^{p}~(p=2:14)$ for the spatial covariates and $\boldsymbol{1}_{M}\otimes(\boldsymbol{x}_{t}^{p})^{\top}~(p=15:19)$ for the temporal covariates.
-Given the difference in magnitudes, we normalize all the covariates to $[0,1]$ using a min-max normalization.
-Since we use a zero-mean GP to parameterize $\bd{\beta}$, we normalize departure trips by removing the global effect of all covariates through a linear regression and consider $\bd{y}$ to be the unexplained part.
+Given the difference in magnitudes, we normalize all covariates to $[0,1]$ using a min-max normalization.
+Since we use a zero-mean GP to parameterize $\bd{\beta}$, we normalize departure trips by removing the global effect of all covariates through linear regression and consider $\bd{y}$ to be the unexplained part.
 The coefficient tensor $\bd{\cal{B}}$ contains more than $2\times 10^6$ entries, preventing us from using STVC directly.